-7.1 Given that the area is currently i n a number of ownerships, the Council consi ders that a partnershi p approach to t he de velopment is essential .
-The different land owners would need to act in a co-ordinated way in relation t o the implementation of key elements of the Masterplan. it is anticapted that three separate but compatible planning applications for the development following approval of the Framework & Masterplan as a Supplementary Planning Document.
+Given that the area is currently in a number of 7.1 ownerships, the Council considers that a partnership approach to the development is essential.
+The different land owners would need to act in a coordinated way in relation to the implementation of key elements of the Masterplan.
+A co-operation agreement is needed between the main developers and landowners.
+It is anticipated that several separate but compatible planning applications for the development will be submitted following approval of the Framework & Masterplan as a Supplementary Planning Document.
+It is however essential given the need to ensure delivery of the whole development that if separate applications are submitted they must be linked together through a Final Masterplan, Environmental Impact Assessment, Transportation Assessment and Phasing Plan, agreed between the main parties and applicants.